maudnals/questions/README.md

 **Webpack: What is needed to require an HTML file as follows in index.js: `require('./index.html');`?**
 An HTML loader (in webpack.config.js)

+**Wepack: what's the benefot of wrapping the config object as the return value of a function, instead of returning it directly?**
+e.g.:
+`module.exports = function(env) {
+  return commonConfig;
+}`
+Thanks to the function we can pass in arguments, such as the environment, and use them to build an appropriate config object that we then return.

 **Webpack: which module system should webpack configs use?**

 CommonJS (because node!)